-The two main medications used for the treatment of opioid use disorder are methadone (a liquid to drink), Suboxone (a tablet under the tongue) and Sublocade (a monthly injection).
-If you want to know more about methadone or Suboxone as a treatment for opioid dependence, check out this brief guide or this more detailed one from the Centre for Addiction and Mental Health in Toronto.
+The most common medications used for the treatment of opioid use disorder are methadone (a liquid to drink), Suboxone (a tablet under the tongue) and Sublocade (a monthly injection).
+If you want to know more about treatment for opioid use disorder, check out this brief guide or this more detailed one from the Centre for Addiction and Mental Health in Toronto.

 Dr. Datema will help you decide which medication is right for you, or if another treatment program would be better.
 We believe it is important to keep your primary care (family) doctor informed of any treatment that is started, but that is entirely up to you.
 If you do want to let them know, we will need signed consent to share information.

-If you already know about methadone and Suboxone, and feel that you want to start on a program, you can read and print a methadone treatment agreement or Suboxone treatment agreement ahead of time, and bring it with you to your first appointment.
+If you are already familiar with your treatment options, and feel that you want to start on a program, you can read and print a methadone treatment agreement or Suboxone treatment agreement ahead of time, and bring it with you to your first appointment.

 Follow-up appointments generally take place every week, but are much quicker and are more focussed.
 A supervised urine sample is expected at each visit, so please come "prepared."